Aggregate-Intellect/sherpa/docs/Tutorials/slackbot.rst

         pip install -r requirements.txt

-5. Before you can run the app, you will need to create a `.env` file with the following information
+5. Before running the app you must create a `.env` file to specify environment variables for your local development environment.
+Start by copying `.env-sample`, and then modify your `.env` to contain your own values.
    ::

-        SLACK_SIGNING_SECRET=<Slack APP signin secret>
-        SLACK_VERIFICATION_TOKEN=<Slack App verification token>
-        SLACK_OAUTH_TOKEN=<Slack app OAUTH token>
-        OPENAI_KEY=<OpenAI API>
-        SLACK_PORT=3000
-        SERPER_API_KEY=<Serper API>
+        cp .env-sample .env

-  * You can find the first two tokens in the `Basic Information` page of your Slack App.
+  * You can find the Slack signing secret and verification token in the `Basic Information` page of your Slack App.

     .. image:: slackbot_imgs/slackbot.png
         :width: 400
-  * The `SLACK_OAUTH_TOKEN` can be found in the `OAuth & Permissions` page of your Slack App.
+  * `SLACK_OAUTH_TOKEN` can be found in the `OAuth & Permissions` page of your Slack App.

     .. image:: slackbot_imgs/slackbot2.png
         :width: 400
   * The `OPENAI_KEY` can be found in your OpenAI account page.
-If you you don't have one, create one at https://platform.openai.com/overview.
+If you don't have an account, create one at https://platform.openai.com/overview.
 Remember to upgrade to a paid account after using any free credits you're given by OpenAI, or you will encounter `openai.error.RateLimitError: You exceeded your current quota, please check your plan and billing details`.
   * Serper is a search engine that we will use to search for relevant articles.
 You can find the API key in your Serper account page.
-If you don't have one, create one at https://serpapi.com/.
-You don't need it to run the app, but it will enable the Internet search function of the SlackBot.
-If you don't want to have this functionality, you can leave the `SERPER_API_KEY` empty.
+If you don't have an account, create one at https://serpapi.com/.
+Serper is optional -- you don't need it to run the app -- but adding Serper will enable the Internet search function of the SlackBot.
+If you don't want to have this functionality, leave the `SERPER_API_KEY` empty.
-  * You may also find there are values in the `README` about *Pinecone* keys in the `.env` file.
-Pinecone is a cloud-based vector database, by default, the app runs with an in-memory vector database.
-However, if you want to build your own cloud vector database, you can learn more about Pinecone here: https://www.pinecone.io/.
+  * You may also find there are *PINECONE_xxx* key/value pairs in the `.env` file.
+Pinecone is a cloud-based vector database.
+By default, this app runs with an in-memory (local) vector database called Chroma.
+However, if you want to build your own cloud vector database with Pinecone, you can learn more about that here: https://www.pinecone.io/.

 6. We will need to have some files to load into the vector database and act as the long-term memory of the SlackBot.
 For the sake of this tutorial, copy the `README.md` file of this project to `apps/slackbot/file`.
 This file will be used as the long-term memory of the SlackBot.
 7. Now, run the app with the following command